Net Metering in Kansas

 For any customer-generator that began operating a renewable energy resource under an interconnect agreement with the utility on and after July 1, 2014:

-• At the end of each billing period, NEG shall be credited to the customer at a rate of 100% of the utility's monthly system average cost of energy per kilowatt hour
+• At the end of each billing period, NEG shall be credited to the customer at a rate of at least 100% of the utility's monthly system average cost of energy per kilowatt hour.

 Utility Reporting